mozilla/fxa/docs/local-development/getting-started.md

 ### Updating npm shrinkwrap

 * Install the [npmshrink](https://www.npmjs.com/package/npmshrink) tool.
-* If you are updating the fxa-content-server run `npm run shrink:prod` in the root directory.
+* If you are updating the fxa-content-server run `npmshrink:prod` in the root directory.
-All other repos use ` npm run shrink`.
+All other repos use `npmshrink`.